haradatm/nlp/entity/README.md

 ### Description

-This example code is a method for entity typing.
+This example code is a method to search related entities on Knowledge Graph by a query (mention).

 ### Dependencies
 - python 3.7